makeabilitylab/physcomp/advancedio/smoothing-input.md

 ### Weighted moving average

 In the moving average algorithm above, we assign equal weight to all data in our filter window.
-You could imagine, however, that more recent data deserves more weight (because it's more relevant).
+You could imagine, however, designing an algorithm that assigns higher weights to more recent data (with the theory that recency correlates to relevancy).
 And, indeed, there are a class of algorithms called **weighted moving averages (WMA)** that do just this, including linear weighting schemes with weights that drop off linearly in the filter window and exponential weighting schemes where weights drop off exponentially.

 Recall that a regular moving average is: